 During the time when the Aloha Shirt was developing, Chinese and Japanese immigrants owned most of the tailor shops.
 They used traditional, imported fabrics from back home in Asia, such as kimono silks, to make the first short-sleeved, casual Hawaiian shirts.
 In 1937, the name Aloha Shirt was trademarked.

-5 things that happened in the ‘40s and ‘50s to make The Aloha Shirt ubiquitous by the mid- ‘60s
+5 things that happened in the ‘40s & ‘50s to make The Aloha Shirt ubiquitous by the mid -‘60s

-- The end of WWII – Men and women returned home from Asia, and many came through Hawai’i.
+- At the end of WWII – Men and women returned home from Asia, and many came through Hawai’i.
 They carried these colorful shirts back with them.
-After a long and dark time, these shirts were a promise of brighter days ahead.
+After a long and dark time, these shirts promised brighter days ahead.

 - The help of A-list celebrities – These astronauts from the 26th NASA space shuttle mission joined in the fun in 1988.
-Prior to that, Bing Crosby in the 1930’s and the legendary Hawaiian Olympian, Duke Kahanamoku, in the 1950’s increased the shirt’s visibility.
-Then, in the 1953 movie, From Here to Eternity, Ernest Borgnine, Montgomery Clift and Frank Sinatra strongly increased exposure.
-And, lest we not forget The King, Elvis Presley, dressed in multiple Aloha Shirts as he played and sang on the sands of Waikiki in the classic film, Blue Hawai’i in 1961.
-Plus, two presidents of the time, Harry Truman, and Dwight D. Eisenhower increased the shirts’ visibility worldwide by wearing Aloha Shirts in public.
+Before that, Bing Crosby in the 1930s and the legendary Hawaiian Olympian Duke Kahanamoku in the 1950s increased the shirt’s visibility.
+Then, in the 1953 movie, From Here to Eternity, Ernest Borgnine, Montgomery Clift, and Frank Sinatra strongly increased their exposure.
+And, lest we not forget The King, Elvis Presley, dressed in multiple Aloha Shirts as he played and sang on the sands of Waikiki in the classic film Blue Hawai’i in 1961.
+Plus, two presidents of the time, Harry Truman, and Dwight D. Eisenhower, increased the shirts’ visibility worldwide by wearing Aloha Shirts in public.
 Even Mickey and Minnie Mouse wore Aloha Shirts when they were in the mood…

 - Statehood – In 1959, Hawai’i became the 50th state, and the appeal for The Aloha Shirt increased as California surfers returned home from Hawai’i wearing their colorful shirts and board shorts.
 Although President Harry Truman was not Hawaii’s president, as his term ended in 1953, he and his staff helped Hawaii’s Fashion industry progress.
 In this shot, most of his staff, including the president himself, sported lovely Aloha Shirts.

-- Simultaneously, Aloha Shirts and Dresses began to appear as uniforms for Disneyland and other big-name companies.
+- Simultaneously, Aloha Shirts and Dresses appeared as uniforms for Disneyland and other big-name companies.

 - Called Operation Liberation, the Hawaiian Fashion Guild gifted each member of the State of Hawai’i House of Representatives and Senate two aloha shirts, which helped propel the idea of Aloha Friday.

-- A song was especially written: It’s Aloha Friday, no work till Monday…Listen Here
+- A song was specially written: It’s Aloha Friday, no work till Monday…Listen Here

 Alas, like many things in the ‘80s and ‘90s….